Berle M. Schiller

-Berle M. Schiller (born 1944) is a Senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Berle Mark Schiller (June 17, 1944 – July 22, 2025) was a United States district judge of the United States District Court for the Eastern District of Pennsylvania from 2000 to 2025.

 Education and career

-Born in Brooklyn, New York, Schiller received a Bachelor of Arts degree from Bowdoin College in 1965 and a Juris Doctor from New York University School of Law in 1968.
+Schiller was born in Brooklyn, New York City on June 17, 1944.
+He received a Bachelor of Arts degree from Bowdoin College in 1965 and a Juris Doctor from New York University School of Law in 1968.
 He was in private practice of law in Pennsylvania from 1968 to 1969.
-He was a Deputy attorney general of Pennsylvania Department of Justice in 1971, returning to private practice from 1972 to 1993.
+He was a deputy attorney general of Pennsylvania Department of Justice in 1971, returning to private practice from 1972 to 1993.
 He was a chief counsel to the Federal Transit Administration from 1994 to 1996, and was an appellate judge on the Superior Court of Pennsylvania from 1996 to 2000.

 Federal judicial service

-On April 11, 2000, Schiller was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Robert S. Gawthrop III.
+On April 11, 2000, Schiller was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Robert S. Gawthrop III.
 Schiller was confirmed by the United States Senate on May 24, 2000, and received his commission on June 2, 2000.
-He assumed senior status on June 18, 2012.
+He assumed senior status on June 18, 2012 and remained a senior judge until his death on July 22, 2025, at the age of 81.

-Schiller is well-known for his passion for hunting using a bow and arrow.
-He has traveled around the world doing so.
-His office in his chambers is festooned with many trophies on the wall.
+Schiller was well known for his passion for hunting using a bow and arrow and traveled around the world doing so.
+His office in his chambers was festooned with many trophies on the wall.